BA Archaeology and Anthropology with Professional Placement

 - politics, economics and sustainability.

-By examining human development, behaviour and different cultures, you will better understand the roots of these issues, and learn how other societies have tackled comparable problems – and how contemporary societies are addressing them now.
+By examining human development, behaviour and different cultures, you’ll better understand the roots of these issues.
+You’ll learn how other societies have tackled comparable problems and how contemporary societies are addressing them now.

-Using methodological approaches from the sciences, social sciences and humanities, you will examine the diversity of human experience.
+Using methodological approaches from the sciences, social sciences and humanities, you’ll explore the diversity of human experience.
 You will learn about the biological evolution of our earliest ancestors, the pre-historical and historical development of different cultures, and present-day ways of life and social issues.

-- the investigation of artefacts recovered through excavation
+- the investigation of artefacts recovered through excavations and standing monuments

-- how climate and environmental change have affected lives past and present
+- how climate and environmental change has impacted lives past and present.

 Professional placement